Pinarello bikes are all about premium performance. We run through the most high profile models in the range

 Designed specifically with cobbles in mind and ideal for endurance rides on rutted roads is the Dogma K10S Disk – which has a special party trick in the shape of the eDDS 2.0 rear suspension.
 The newest model can be locked out via connection with a Garmin Edge computer and can also adjust itself depending upon the road surface.

 Introduced in 2016, the Gan aims to provide riders with the luxury of a Dogma, on a more comfortable platform designed for endurance riding.
-The geo is more relaxed than that of the K models, and there are also ‘EasyFit’ versions which widen the size range available with additional options and come with shorter top tubes and shorter stack.
+The geo is more relaxed, and there are also ‘EasyFit’ versions which widen the size range available with additional options and come with shorter top tubes and shorter stack.

 The Gan frame still features the asymmetry seen on the F10 frames, but it’s less extreme, and the carbon is not quite as rigid – resulting in a more comfortable ride with a reduction in stiffness.